 - Explosive Decompression: A laboratory is destroyed because of it in "Behemoth".

-- Exty Years from Now: 2003 was thirty years in the future at the time of production.
+- Exty Years from Publication: 2003 was thirty years in the future at the time of production.

 - French Jerk: Deputy Director Lebrun is a rigid and inflexible procedure nut who is often resentful of Caulder's position, believing himself to have been overlooked for the job by the higher-ups.